mongodb-js/compass/packages/electron-wix-msi/README.md

 The `uiOptions` property in the options passed to the installer instance allows more detailed configuration of the UI.
 It has the following optional properties:
  - `enabled` (boolean, optional) - Whether to show a typical user interface.
 Defaults to `true`.
 If set to `false`, Windows will show a minimal "Windows is configuring NAME_OF_APP" interface.
  - `background` (string, optional) - Path to an optional background file for [`WixUIDialogBmp`](http://wixtoolset.org/documentation/manual/v3/wixui/wixui_customizations.html).
 Wix will show a default image if left undefined.
- - `template` Substitute your own XML that will be inserted into the final `.wxs` file before compiling the installer to customize the UI options.
+ - `template` (string, optional) - Substitute your own XML that will be inserted into the final `.wxs` file before compiling the installer to customize the UI options.
+ - `chooseDirectory` (boolean, optional) - If set to `true`, the end user will be able to choose the installation directory.
+Set to `false` by default.
+Without effect if a custom `template` is used.

 ##### Template Configuration (Optional)
 This module uses XML bulding blocks to generate the final `.wxs` file.
 After instantiating the class, but before calling `create()`, you can change the default XML to one of your choosing.
 The publically available fields on the class are: